 Specific to meaningful contribution, I welcome the opportunity to converse about strategies and practices for ministering to men, church administration, or collaborating on writing projects.
 I’m also game for a casual chat about most anything over a freshly brewed, strong cup of coffee.
 The sidebar of this page has writing projects I’ve worked on as well as samples of my teaching.
-And of course there’s the blog portion of this site where I welcome you to join me in thinking about God in the common places of life.
+And of course there’s the blog and poetry section of this site where I welcome you to join me in thinking about God in the common places of life.
 Please visit my ‘Contact’ page if you’d like to connect.